OregonDigital/oregondigital/README.md

   `--quick` flag.
 This may use up extra resources on your system, but it can speed the dev-test loop considerably when isolating tests.

+#### Updating Gems

+The safest way to update gems is to destroy and rebuild the dev image, otherwise you're only updating gems within a container, and containers do not necessarily persist very long.

+    docker-compose stop
+    docker-compose rm
+    docker rmi oregondigital/od1-dev
+    docker-compose build workers

+You can also run "bundle install" inside a particular container, but this should only be done if you know what you're doing.
+It can get really confusing when you accidentally use `docker-compose run` when you meant `docker-compose exec`.
+Or if you choose the wrong container name.

 ### Manual

 **Requires Ruby 2.0**